The estimated reading time for this post is 5 minutes

-Then we heard the first sound.
-Being on a call, I heard it when it was ending, so, I really could not place what kind of sound it was.
+Then we heard the sounds.
+Being on a call, I heard it when it was ending, so, I really could not place what kind of sounds they were.

 I switched off the lamp and Debby more or less slammed Chekwaa shut.
 Then, we waited.

-The next time the sound came again, I heard it clearly and it was like something was falling.
+The next time the sounds came again, I heard clearly and it was like something falling.